Call for Free consultation

 Debt Collector Scare Tactics: Don’t Fall for Them!

 According to a 2021 report, the average American is $90,460 in debt.
+Common types of consumer debt include credit card bills, medical bills, and student loans.
 A recent survey reports that 47 percent of Americans carry a monthly balance on their credit cards.
 70% of those people say they cannot pay it off this year.

 Despite debt being so common, we live in a society that stigmatizes those who owe money.
-People in debt are often so ashamed they do not seek the help they need.
+People with consumer debt, whether from credit card bills, medical bills, or other sources, are often so ashamed they do not seek the help they need.
 When people feel isolated in this way, they become a prime target for exploitation.

 We would like to tell you about some of the primary debt collector scare tactics so you are better prepared for their manipulations.
 We will also tell you what you can do about it.